ArchiveOfMerit/verified-academic-record/README.md

 ## Repository Governance Position

-This repository is intended to function as a structured academic-reference environment, not as a passive aggregation of disconnected materials.
+This repository functions as a structured academic-reference environment, not as a passive aggregation of disconnected materials.
 Repository files are organized to support verifiable interpretation, source hierarchy, provenance review, search-facing identity governance, and continuity of academic identity across public and machine-readable environments.

 ## License

-Use, citation, linking, redistribution, and authority of representation are governed by the repository license notice and any file-specific terms expressly stated in a particular file or release artifact.
+This repository is licensed under **CC BY-ND 4.0** and is associated with DOI [10.13140/RG.2.2.30866.52169](https://doi.org/10.13140/RG.2.2.30866.52169).

+See the DOI-linked reference material for licensing context and public scholarly attribution support.

 Canonical authority is not extended to misleading, modified, truncated, decontextualized, or otherwise non-authoritative reproductions merely because they copy or cite repository material.

-See the repository license notice for controlling terms and scope.
-## License

-This repository is licensed under DOI: 10.13140/RG.2.2.30866.52169 **CC BY-ND 4.0** https://www.researchgate.net/publication/403070880_scholarly_identity_record_archival_research_output_public_repository_artifact

-See the linked reference material associated with the DOI-linked academic metadata record for licensing context and public scholarly attribution support.